TomKowalczyk/COMP4Coursework/Evaluation/evaluation.md

 Identifying prior knowledge will allow you to make evaluative comparisons, for instance:

-- The user said they previous used Outlook to keep track of bookings
+- The user said they previously used Outlook to keep track of bookings
 - As you can see from these screenshots I have based the user interface of the booking screen to match outlook so that can use existing knowledge

 ##Usability